American Israeli hostage Omer Neutra murdered on October 7, body held in Gaza, IDF announces

 עומר נאוטרה נחטף לרצועת עזה ב 7.10 ומציין יום הולדת בשבי החמאס

-Rally in Manhattan in October marking Omer Neutra's 2nd birthday in captivity
+Manhattan rally in October marking Omer Neutra's 2nd birthday in captivity

 (Photo: Courtesy of the family)

-In October, Neutra spent his second birthday in captivity.
-About 700 people, including his family members and friends, at the time held a march around Manhattan, New York.
-Friends came from all over and they received videos from those who could not make it, according to his mother.
-"It was an exciting and powerful event.
-To see all these friends, especially after such a long time without seeing them.
-It was an event that testified to his character, only he was missing."
+In October, Neutra marked his second birthday in captivity.
+About 700 people, including his family members and friends, held a march in Manhattan, New York, to honor him.
+Friends traveled from across the country, and others sent videos to show their support, according to his mother.
+"It was an exciting and powerful event—to see all these friends, especially after so long without seeing them.
+It was an event that testified to his character.
+Only he was missing," she said.

-His parents said they knew his decision to enlist was clear.
-Although he was born and raised in New York, his friends and family said that Omer was "the most put-together person ever."
-He and his brother attended a Jewish school, and he took an active part in the Jewish community around them.
-At the end of high school he chose to do a year of military preparatory school in Israel.
+His parents said Omer's decision to enlist was resolute.
+Although he was born and raised in New York, those who knew him said he was "the most put-together person ever."
+He and his brother attended a Jewish school and were active in their local Jewish community.
+After high school, Omer chose to attend a military preparatory program in Israel.

 << Follow Ynetnews on Facebook | Twitter | Instagram >>